Jud96/stock-market-analysis-real-time/README.md

    7.  retention policy to keep data for 30 days based on requirement
    8. Analyze and vacuum the database regularly
    9.  don't forget to handle time zone
+5.  generate data using **generate_data.py** to test it in real time or load it from csv file or to database using threads
+6.  keep rates_5pm_yesterday in serperate table to avoid re_calcaultion of 5pm rate for each currency pair (IO operation is cost less than CPU operation) that update daily with job **rates_5pm_yesterday**
+7.  there are three purposal to solve it
+   1.  using filter and window function row_number then filter out row_number=1 **basic_query.sql**